-This test looks for HLA-B27, an antigen, or protein, found on the surface of infection-fighting white blood cells.
+This test looks for HLA-B27, which are proteins called antigens.
+These are found on the surface of white blood cells that are fighting infection.
 If you have HLA-B27, you may have an autoimmune disease.
-Autoimmune diseases occur when your immune system sees its own cells as foreign invaders and destroys them.
-The most common autoimmune disorders associated with HLA-B27 antigens are:
+An autoimmune disease is when your immune system attacks your own cells.
+The most common autoimmune disorders connected with HLA-B27 antigens are:

 Ankylosing spondylitis, a form of arthritis that affects the spine